egor-sorokin/api-s-python/README.md

 Author of the course: https://github.com/lobrown

 Starter code also has been taken from Udacity course, except the final project, because there was no a starter code.
-The final project is called "Meet and Eat" (curently in progress).
-Its requirements can be find [here].
+The final project is called "Meet and Eat" (currently in progress).
+Its requirements can be found [here].

 ## Projects and types of api implementations
 **Note:** All projects can be run simple by command `python views.py`, except projects with numbers 5 and 6.
 For them you can find details in a specific project.